dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 ---
 weight: 2
-title: "Javascript Quickstart"
+title: "JavaScript Quickstart"
 ---

-# Javascript Quickstart
+# JavaScript Quickstart

-In this guide we will show you how to create a basic setup so that you can benefit from the dfuse GraphQL API with Javascript.
+In this guide we will show you how to create a basic setup so that you can benefit from the dfuse GraphQL API with JavaScript.

 ## 1. Getting an API Key